henr-E/Final-bachelor-project/crates/graph-processing/README.md

 impl MessageHandler<SomeMessage> for SomeVertex {
     fn handle(&mut self, ctx: VertexContext, message: SomeMessage) {
         // Do something to handle the message ...
-        // You can also send messages here.
+        // You can also send notification here.
 They will be handled in the next superstep.
         // If you would like to use this message in the `do_superstep` function itself, you
         // could store it in the vertex.